What should I consider when buying a ceiling fan?

 The size of the space to be cooled by the fan will determine the appropriate fan size.
 The general rule is that the larger the area, the larger the fan.
 If it’s a small room, you’ll need a small fan.

 Fans are measured from the tip of one blade across to the tip of the corresponding blade.
-If the fan has an odd number of blades, its measurement is twice the number of inches from the tip of one blade to the centre of the motor housing.
+If the fan has an odd number of blades, its measurement is twice the number of inches from the tip of one blade to the center of the motor housing.
 Rooms of 50 square feet or less can get by with little 29-inch fans.
 These kinds of fans are often industrial in style, and caged fans are hot right now.
 For rooms up to 75 square feet, choose a 36-inch fan.
 Go up to 42 inches for a 100 square foot room, 52 inches for a 225 square foot room, and up to 56 inches or more for rooms of 400 square feet or more.

 The Airflow You Need

 A ceiling fan that doesn’t move air the way you want it to is pointless.
-To some extent, that’s why it’s important to get the fan size right — a fan that’s too small for the space it’s in won’t move enough air to make much of a difference.
+To some extent, that’s why it’s important to get the fan size right—a fan that’s too small for the space it’s in won’t move enough air to make much of a difference.
 But the fan’s diameter isn’t the only thing that contributes to how much airflow a fan creates.
 You also need a powerful fan motor.

 Look at ceiling fans with a high cubic foot per minute (CFM) rating.
 This measurement quantifies the strength of the breeze a given fan creates.
 A good fan should have a CFM rating of 4,000 to 5,000, but you can get fans with a CFM rating of 6,000 or more.
 The larger the space the fan will service, the higher the CFM rating should be.